PrimeLens/django-notes/drf/DRF.md

         # call the post function of a new APIView instance and pass it the request, this will return a new token
         return ObtainAuthToken().post(request)
 ```

+Now you can
+- make a POST request to `http://localhost:8000/api/login/`
+- Header:
+  - Content-Type: multipart/form-data
+- Formdata:
+  - username: aaa
+  - password: 123456